ichung08/Portfolio/README.md

-# Isaac Chung's Portfolio
+# Isaac Chung's Personal Website

-My personal website/portfolio, filled with my experiences, projects, and thoughts!
+My personal website, filled with my experiences, projects, and thoughts!

 This project was built using just JavaScript, HTML, and CSS.
 It's also my first project using React!